Organizing Bills, Organizing Medical Claims, Organizing Tax Receipts

 - Do you have too much month left over at the end of your paycheck?

-Certified Professional Organizer Deborah Gussoff holds an MBA from New York University’s Stern School of Business.
+Certified Professional Organizer® Deborah Gussoff holds an MBA from New York University’s Stern School of Business.
 Prior to becoming a Certified Professional Organizer®, Deborah was responsible for managing multi-million dollar consumer products for a Fortune 200 company.
-She is also a member of the American Association of Daily Money Managers and adheres to their Code of Ethics, as well as to the National Association of Professional Organizers’ Code of Ethics.
+She is also a member of the American Association of Daily Money Managers and adheres to their Code of Ethics, as well as to the National Association of Productivity and Organizing Professionals’ Code of Ethics.
 Privacy and confidentiality are guaranteed so you can feel comfortable and secure.

 From paying your bills, to monitoring your expenses, to checking your bank and credit card statements for errors, we can streamline and organize your paperwork.
-We can also organize your financial documents and guide you through what papers need to be kept and which can be shredded.
+We can also organize your financial documents and guide you through what papers need to be kept (and for how long) and which can be safely shredded.